 6. Bob’s Red Mill Gluten Free 1-to-1 Baking Flour – This is for the gluten free baker!
 Learning to bake gluten free can be full of mess ups and total frustration, but Bob’s Red Mill makes it easier.
 They have a whole line of gluten free flours, but their 1:1 gluten free baking mix works almost as well as regular wheat flour and already has xanthan gum in it… so no need to figure out how much gum to add or what ratio of flours to use.
 I use this for all of my baking recipes, and tend to buy 5 lb bags in bulk to score a good deal.

 7. Red Apple Lipstick – A lot of makeup has gluten in it, especially lipsticks.
 For someone with Celiac, anything that goes on their lips could be ingested and needs to be gluten free.
 Red Apple Lipstick is gluten free (lab tested), allergen free, paraben free, cruelty free, non GMO, and corn free.
 All products are also lead, talc, toxin, and chemical free!
 Not only do they have a wide selection of colors, you can even get samples of certain colors to try before deciding to buy the full-sized item.
+I love their color variety and they stay on well – my favorite colors are Audrey and Maven Mauve.
 You can only buy online on their website, but they do have a 6 month money back guarantee policy!

 8. Afterglow Cosmetics – Another gluten free makeup brand!
 These products are actually certified gluten free and made in a 100% certified gluten free facility.
 All ingredients are also organic, made for sensitive skin, soy free, paraben free, and free of toxic chemicals and ingredients.
 You can purchase their makeup on Amazon or at their online store, and if you purchase from their site they do have a 30-day money back guarantee policy.